vincentezw/plant-friend/README.md

 ## Features:
 - Reminders to mist, water, fertilise or clean a plant.
 - Add images to plants.
+- Search and import plant families from [Perenial](https://perenual.com)
 - Add/edit/remove rooms.
 Rooms have a "name" and "sun level"
 - Add/edit/remove plant families.
 A plant family has a watering interval, misting.
 - Add/edit/remove plants.
-Plants belong to a family.
+Plants belong to a family and a room.

 ## Todo:
 Lots.